-There are dozens of potential day hikes along the 170-mile route of the Cohos Trail and some heady bushwhacking adventures, too.
-Here is a list of what we consider the ten best right now.
+There are dozens of potential day hikes along the 170-mile route of the Cohos Trail and some heady bushwhacking adventures too.
+Here are some of our favorites:

 The Cohos Trail utilizes the Kilkenny Ridge Trail in the Kilkenny division of the White Mountain National Forest.
 Travel to the York Pond trailheads in the Kilkenny five miles south of Route 110 and locate the trailhead for the Bunnell Notch Trail and the Unknown Pond Trail.
 Depending on which direction you pick, take those trails, coupled with the Kilkenny Ridge Trail on the highest terrain, and make a day-long circuit of mountains in the lofty Pilot Range including 4,170-foot Mt.
 Cabot, and the sensational summit known as The Horn.
 The Horn offers one of the more stunning views in the entire northern region.

 Percy Peaks Loop